thomasvt/Box2DNet/README.md

 var b2WorldId = B2Api.b2CreateWorld(worldDef);
 ```

+Note that multithreading incurs a severe performance penalty because of the additional infrastructure.
+You only gain net-profit from multi threading when you simulate a lot of bodies.
+Measure your specific use cases.

 > the TPL in `b2DefaultWorldDef_WithDotNetTpl` stands for Task Parallel Library, which is the name of the .NET Task framework.